metadings/Blake2B.cs/README.md

-		1. If you use `emacs` as your editor, use file `~/.emacs.d/init.el` and (global-auto-revert-mode 1) to have a real-time view of your program, if you run this `$ mono ./YourProgram.exe > './YourProgram's output.txt'` !
+		1. If you use `emacs` as your editor, use file `~/.emacs.d/init.el` and (global-auto-revert-mode 1) to have a real-time view of your program, if you run this using a pipe on GNU/Linux and also on Windows

+		   $ mono ./YourProgram.exe > './YourProgram's output.txt'

 		2. You should also try this using new System.Threading.Thread's: